 Dive and Swim

 After attending the Sunday mass at the city center and taking light breakfast, we gathered up our gears and met up with DM Dick at the shop.
 And again, it was an exclusive dive for us!
 We aimed for MS Jojo for our first descent, it was a short twenty minutes boat ride to the bay.
 This boat was a small cargo ship for copra and other produce that sank in early 1980’s, they said exploring the wreck is somewhat tricky.
 It can be murky down there even during sunny weather, and so we were hoping that we could get at least a glimpse of the wreck.
 We back rolled and hold on to the buoy line together descending slowly until at 20 meters we saw obscurely a huge mass.
 We were very fortunate that visibility cooperated us and we tried not to disturb the water hovering carefully trying to cover as much as we can.
 Perhaps I was so distracted, I only saw a lionfish but never the spadefish that normally dwells on wrecks.
 We lighted our torches but there wasn’t much to see, penetration was not allowed inside the wreck, the entire hull was still intact.
 We were biding our time until my NDL went down to 1!
 I signaled for ascent feeling sorry that it was too short and was just indeed a sneak peek underwater.
-Later on, I learned from my computer of my bad profile, I still had 90 bars of air with my deepest at 32 meters after a bottom time of 36 minutes.
+Later, I learned from my computer of my bad profile, I still had 90 bars of air with my deepest at 32 meters after a bottom time of 36 minutes.

 After an hour for our surface interval, we geared up again for our next descent at MiamiBeach which was a lot nearer from the diveshop, it was another boat dive.
 We descend the slope while maintaining our left shoulder towards the reef.
 We caught sight of an artificial reef of concrete slabs filed on top of the other.
 Indeed, it became a shelter and refuge of variety of reef fishes, we saw like two or three mounds of slabs all filled with fish.
 There were glass shrimp, violet hairy shrimp lurking in soft corals and juvenile lion

 fish.
 There was a field of corals decorated with wiggling fishes, floating around wandering the waters.
 I sighted a COTS taking refuge under the corals.
-Just when we are about the ascend, we noticed a large lobster with its wiggling antlers.
+Just when we are about to ascend, we noticed a large lobster with its wiggling antlers.
 I still have 100 bars air with bottom time of 56 minutes with 26.9 meters as deepest.

 Trek, Swim and Sunset